Peter-Hennessy/HACCP-FLOW/TESTING.md

 - ### As a user I need to be able to see clearly where I want to go

   - The User will be introduced to the familiar layout with the company name in the upper left-hand side and the Navigation bar in the upper right-hand side.
 The Display page name has an underline, to let the user know which page thay are on.

   - On clicking the desired icon, they will be brought to the page section with Heading such as _About Us_ & _Contact us_ with clear information there in to enable them to navigate further.

 <br>

 - ### As a user I need to be able to see text and images clearly

-- The User will see that the Typography is Clear & Concise with adequate letter spacing.
-The text is contrasted well with Three colors  _Dark Gray_  _White_  &  _Teal_
+ - The User will see that the Text is Clear & Concise with adequate letter spacing.
+The text is contrasted well with Three colors  _Dark Gray_ , _White_   &   _Teal_

  <br>